Joe Louis: Later career and retirement

-Post-retirement comeback
+Comeback

 At the time of Louis's initial retirement, the IRS was still completing its investigation of his prior tax returns, which had always been handled by Mike Jacobs's personal accountant.
 In May 1950, the IRS finished a full audit of Louis's past returns and announced that, with interest and penalties, he owed the government more than $500,000.
 Louis had no choice but to return to the ring.

 After asking Gibson to take over his personal finances and switching his management from Jacobs and Roxborough to Marshall Miles, the Louis camp negotiated a deal with the IRS under which Louis would come out of retirement, with all Louis's net proceeds going to the IRS.
 A match with Ezzard Charles—who had acquired the vacant heavyweight title in June 1949 by outpointing Walcott—was set for September 27, 1950.
 By then, Louis was 36 years old and had been away from competitive boxing for two years.
 Weighing in at 218 pounds, Louis was still strong, but his reflexes were gone and Charles repeatedly beat him to the punch.
 By the end of the fight, Louis was cut above both eyes, one of which was shut tight by swelling.
 He knew he had lost even before Charles was declared the winner.
 The result was not the only disappointing aspect of the fight for Louis; only 22,357 spectators paid to witness the event at Yankee Stadium, and his share of the purse was a mere $100,458.
 Louis had to continue fighting.